bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+> The process of testing whether or not a sample of data supports a particular hypothesis is called hypothesis testing.
+Generally, hypotheses concern particular properties of interest for a given population (such as its parameters), like, for example, the mean conversion rate among a set of users.
+The steps in testing a hypothesis are as follows:

+> 1. State a null hypothesis and an alternative hypothesis: Either the null hypothesis will be rejected (in favor of the alternative hypothesis), or it will fail to be rejected (although failing to reject the null hypothesis does not necessarily mean it is true, but rather that there is not sufficient evidence to reject it).

+> 2. Use a particular test statistic of the null hypothesis to calculate the corresponding p-value.

+> 3. Compare the p-value to a certain significance level ($\alpha$).

+> Since the null hypothesis typically represents a baseline (e.g., “the marketing campaign did not increase conversion rates,” etc.), the goal is to reject the null hypothesis with statistical significance and show that there’s a significant outcome.

+> Hypothesis tests are either one-tailed or two-tailed tests.
+A one-tailed test has the following types of null and alternative hypotheses:
+> - $H_0 : \mu = \mu_0$ versus $H_1 : \mu < \mu_0$, or
+> - $H_0 : \mu = \mu_0$ versus $H_1 : \mu > \mu_0$

+> whereas a two-tailed test has these types:
+> - $H_0 : \mu = \mu_0$ versus $H_1 : \mu \neq \mu_0$

+> where $\mu_0$ is the null hypothesis and $\mu_1$ is the alternative hypothesis, and $\mu$ is the parameter of interest.

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

 ### What is p-Value?
 > Like with confidence intervals (and most frequentist statistics, as a matter of fact), the true definition of p-values can be very confusing.
 So, to not take any risks, I’ll copy the definition from Wikipedia: “the p-value is the probability of obtaining test results at least as extreme as the results actually observed during the test, assuming that the null hypothesis is correct”.
 To put it more succinctly, the p-value is the probability of seeing such data, given that the null hypothesis is true.
 It measures how unlikely it is that you are seeing a measurement if the null hypothesis is true.
 Naturally, this often gets confused with the probability of the null hypothesis being true.